I-Doctor/RTL_library_of_basic_hardware_units/README.md

 # RTL_library_of_basic_hardware_units
-Here are some mplementations of some basic hardware units in RTL language (verilog for now), which can be used for area/power evaluation and support the hardware design tradeoff.
+This repo have some implementations of some basic hardware units in RTL language (verilog for now), which can be used for area/power evaluation and support the hardware design tradeoff.

 # Unit List and Contributors
 - mux: